Thinking Outside The Box: Unlocking Creativity And Innovation

 • Improves processes, productivity, and efficiency.

-• Helps solve complex problems that have no obvious solutions.
+• It helps solve complex problems that have no apparent solutions.

 • Fosters a culture of creativity and innovation.